Tania Long: During World War II

-During World Wars I and II, Tania and her parents's possessions, including the Long Family papers and photos, had been stored in a downtown Berlin warehouse.
+During World Wars I and II, Tania and her parents' possessions, including the Long family papers and photos, had been stored in a downtown Berlin warehouse.
 Though the warehouse had been bombed, everything they owned was intact.
 With the termination of the war, Tania remained in Germany and assisted her husband in The New York Times coverage of the Nuremberg Trials.
-Then "Miss Long turned her attention to conditions in conquered Germany.
-Her articles in the New York Times Magazine, and her news stories, attracted considerable comment for the picture she presented of the dangerous effect of fraternization by American troops in Germany on the American occupation policy."
+There, Long began to write about living conditions in post-war Germany, describing the "dangerous effect of fraternization by American troops in Germany on the American occupation policy."

-Secretary of War Robert P. Patterson honored war correspondents, including Long, at an event in Washington, on November 23, 1946.
+Secretary of War Robert P. Patterson honored war correspondents, including Long, at an event in Washington on November 23, 1946.

 Post-war Britain

-During 1946, rumors circulated that a royal wedding was possible.
-Despite denials from the palace, The New York Times went front page on December 16: "Raymond Daniell reported from London that 'only politics, which has blighted so many royal romances, is delaying the announcement of the engagement of Princess Elizabeth, heiress to the British throne, and Prince Philip of Greece."
-Tania, as London correspondent of The New York Times, attended the wedding of Princess Elizabeth and Philip Mountbatten on November 20, 1947, and on June 2, 1953, Tania Long and Ray Daniell carried out their final assignment as London correspondents of The New York Times, with Ray writing the main story of the coronation of Queen Elizabeth II while Tania covered the coronation ceremony in Westminster Abbey.
+In 1946, The New York Times went front page on December 16: "Raymond Daniell reported from London that 'only politics, which has blighted so many royal romances, is delaying the announcement of the engagement of Princess Elizabeth, heiress to the British throne, and Prince Philip of Greece."
+Tania attended the wedding of Princess Elizabeth and Philip Mountbatten on November 20, 1947, and on June 2, 1953, Tania Long and Ray Daniell carried out their final assignment as London correspondents of The New York Times, with Ray writing the main story of the coronation of Queen Elizabeth II while Tania covered the coronation ceremony in Westminster Abbey.
+That same year, Ray and Tania were transferred to The Times's Canadian bureau in Ottawa.

-Canada

-That same year, Ray and Tania were transferred to The Times Canadian bureau in Ottawa.